 - Visa required.
-Candidate will need 70 points to qualify.
+The candidate will need 70 points to qualify.
 Can only work for businesses that have sponsor status.

 Up to 1.3 million overseas nationals left the UK in 2020 according to Personnel Today and most cannot return to the UK at this time.